tanmaytemp/Internship-Project/README.md

 # Real Time Obstacle Avoidance for Unmanned Aerial Vehicles

-During my tensure at DRDO, I have worked and gained experience extensively on commerical and industrial unmanned aerial vehicles and their maneuverability.
+During my tenure at DRDO, I have worked and gained experience extensively on commerical and industrial unmanned aerial vehicles and their maneuverability.
 Due to this project being a direct work product of the company the code in the source file serves only boilerplate functionality.
 In this repository I would like to emphasise on the various technologies I have worked on and used during my internship tenure

 ## Technologies